gwappa/amorphys/docs/source/core/referrable.rst

 Citation class
 --------------

-.. py:class:: Citation
+.. py:class:: citation

-    a subclass of :py:class:`Referrable` being used to refer to a unique article on the web.
+    a subclass of :py:class:`referrable` being used to refer to a unique article on the web.

-    For example, a citation may be described using :py:class:`Citation` as follows:
+    For example, a citation may be described using :py:class:`citation` as follows:

     .. code-block:: JavaScript

         {
-            "reference-type": "is-supplement-to",
+            "reference_type": "is-supplement-to",
             "name": "Sehara K, Colomb J, Larkum ME (2019) Dendritic mechanisms underlying foraging behavior of human subjects.", "uri": "doi:10.1101/000000"
         }